amf95/buttonEventManager/README.md

 # Use:

-After adding the library to your project(lib folder for PlatformIO).
+After adding the library to your project(lib folder for PlatformIO - $USER/Documents/Arduino/libraries/ for Arduino IDE).

 Create buttonEventManager_t instance for each event that you want to listen to per button:
 ```c++